Jamie Borthwick: Career

 Borthwick's first appearance on television was as an orphan in the Celebrate Oliver! musical alongside Shane Richie and Joseph McManners in December 2005.
 The following year, Borthwick had a minor role in the BBC sitcom Not Going Out.
 He was subsequently cast as Jay Brown in the BBC soap opera EastEnders and made his first appearance in December 2006.
 He also appeared in an episode of Gina's Laughing Gear in 2007.
 Borthwick won the award for "Best Dramatic Performance from a Young Actor or Actress" at the 2008 British Soap Awards for his portrayal of Jay and dedicated it to his late grandmother, who died one day prior to his win.

 In December 2023, Borthwick took part in the Strictly Come Dancing 2023 Christmas Special.
 He was paired with professional dancer Nancy Xu and the couple danced a quickstep, achieving the maximum 40 points from the judges and winning the competition.
 The following year, he was announced as a contestant on the twenty-second series of the main show and was paired with professional dancer Michelle Tsiakkas.
 They were the ninth couple to be eliminated in the tenth week.

 In June 2025, Borthwick was suspended from EastEnders by the BBC after a backstage video from Strictly Come Dancing in November 2024, surfaced showing him referring to the inhabitants of Blackpool by using ableist language considered derogatory toward disabled individuals.
 The BBC described his language as "entirely unacceptable" and said it did not reflect their values or standards.
 He issued a public apology in a statement to The Sun on Sunday, expressing regret for his words and acknowledging the offence they had caused.
 In September 2025, it was announced that Borthwick had been axed from the soap after 19 years, and would not return from his suspension.

 Personal life

 Borthwick carried boxer Kevin Mitchell's championship belt into the boxing ring prior to a bout in July 2007.
 He is a second cousin to former EastEnders co-star Charlie Winter, who played Hunter Owen.
-Borthwick supports Premier League football club West Ham United.
+Borthwick supports Premier League football club West Ham United F.C..
 In January 2019, it was announced that he would be running the London Marathon with some of his EastEnders co-stars for a dementia campaign in honour of Barbara Windsor.

 In May 2021, Borthwick was caught speeding in Romford, and he was subsequently given a driving ban.
 His lawyer appealed the ban, stating that Borthwick is recognised while using public transport, and "not all of these encounters are favourable".
 The ban was subsequently removed.